 I grew up playing indoor volleyball in middle and high school and went on to play beach recreationally in college.
 Thanks to my older brothers who both played volleyball, I started playing grass volleyball tournaments when I was in high school.

-Here are just a few reasons I love grass volleyball:
+If you’ve not played grass volleyball before, here are just a few reasons I love it:

 - More forgiving to dive on than an indoor court.